intLab/british-hci2015-hackfest/README.md

-Agency Jekyll theme
+british-hci2015-hackfest
 ====================

-Agency theme based on [Agency bootstrap theme ](http://startbootstrap.com/templates/agency/)

 # How to use

-###Portfolio
+###Hacker's details

-Portfolio projects are in '/_posts'
+Hacker's details are in '/_hackers'

-Images are in '/img/portfolio'
+Images are in '/img/hackers'

-###About
+###Timeline

-Images are in '/img/about/'
+Images are in '/img/timeline/'

 ###Team